Bailey’s Original Irish Cream – Famous Recipes

 1. Place foil on broiler pan – fold up edges to create a rim and spray with cooking spray.

-2. Rinse fish – dry – rub olive oil on both sides of fish and lay on foil with skin side down
+2. Rinse fish – dry with paper towels and then rub olive oil on both sides of fish and lay on foil with skin side down.

 8. Drizzle 1 tablespoon of Olive Oil on top of that

-11. Broil for 2 minutes just to get the herbs cooking – do not cook any longer you do not want crisp herbs.
+10. Broil for 2 minutes just to get the herbs cooking – do not broil any longer you do not want crisp herbs.

-12. Reduce oven temperature to 375 degrees and place a piece of foil loosely on top of fish and cook for approximately 10-15 minutes or until fish flakes easily.
-Do not overcook – Eat healthy, eat well!
+11. Reduce oven temperature to 375°F. and place a piece of foil loosely on top of fish.

 Moxy’s Braised Beef Short Ribs